 The Mesothelioma and Pleural Disease Program at the Penn Medicine Abramson Cancer Center combines research, diagnostics, treatments and supportive care at the highest level.

-Patients with pleural mesothelioma who are looking for hope and a fighting chance against this rare and aggressive disease will find no better place.
+Patients with mesothelioma who are looking for hope and a fighting chance against this rare and aggressive disease will find no better place.

 The Abramson Cancer Center in Philadelphia is part of the Perelman Center for Advanced Medicine, a multiuse, state-of-the-art complex at the University of Pennsylvania.